 To succeed, you need to practice attempting mocks as per the exam’s format.

 Staying focussed while preparing for a vast syllabus

 The major difficulty in this area is due to lack of proper mentorship and guidance.
 It is true that the syllabus of any competitive exam ought to be vast, however the tricks to be able to strategize your study plan in such a way as to focus more on the areas that carry more significant weightage and brush up other subjects.

 Taking out time to prepare alongside full-time work

-As you saw, there are several aspects that are unique to an open book exam.
+As you saw, there are several aspects which are unique to the AIBE.
 You will need to study and practice attempting mocks.
-Further, the syllabus is vast, and you need to stay focused for some period of time.
+Further, the syllabus is vast, and you need to stay focussed for some period of time.
 It is very challenging to do this alongside your full-time work, if you are working independently, in a law firm or as a junior.
 (Now, the time you need gets significantly reduced when you have a mentor.)

 Measurement of progress indicators along your preparation journey